web3/web3.js/docs/web3-eth-contract.rst

 options
 =======

-The contract options object contains the following properties:
+The contract options object has the following properties:

 - ``data`` - ``String``: The contract bytecode.
 - ``address`` - ``String`` (deprecated use ``contract.address``): The address of the contract.